anishVermaIsHere/taskmanager/README.md

-This is a Task Manager Application which is developed in plain Javascript.
+This is a Task Manager Application which is developed in Vanilla Javascript.